Lagator-Group/Plasmid-Assembly-TF-Annotation-Snakemake/README.md

 If your sequences are assembled, skip to next section.
 If you need to install conda environments, they can all be found in `bin/env` directory.
 Install with `conda env create -f path/to/env.yml`.
 1. Create `fastq` directory.
 2. Copy **ONLY** relevant fastq to folder (e.g. only copy `_1.fastq` and `_2.fastq` if assembling short-read sequences).
-3. Run the appropriate assembly assembly script (e.g. `snakemake -s hybrid_assembly -c8 --use-conda`).
+3. Run the appropriate assembly assembly script (e.g. `snakemake -s hybrid_assembly -c8 --use-conda --conda-frontend conda`).
 4. Asssembled `.fasta` will be output to `fasta_wgs` directory.

 ### 3. Transcription Factor annotation